Pizza Dough Hydration Levels Explained – Why Moisture Matters

-Remember that you can prevent your pizza doughs from ever dehydrating by always keeping them tightly sealed and not exposed to the air.
-For this reason I always use cling wrap to cover my doughs instead of a wet towel as is often recommended in many instructions online.
+Remember that you can prevent your pizza dough from ever dehydrating by always keeping them tightly sealed and not exposed to the air.
+For this reason, I always use cling wrap to cover my dough instead of a towel, as is often recommended in many instructions online.

 How Flour’s Water Absorption Rates Affect Pizza Dough Hydration

 Different flours can have very different results when it comes to making pizza dough.
 However, this usually has to do with not properly hydrating your flour based on its ability to absorb water.